Real tennis: Chases

 When the condition is met, the players change ends and resolve the chases in the order in which they were laid.
 To resolve a chase, the point is played with the additional condition that shots hit by the receiver must not become dead (i.e. second bounce or entering a gallery) further from the back wall than the point at which the chase had been set, in which case the receiver would lose the chase (and also the point).
 In the case of a hazard chase, any winner hit by the receiver wins the point, but any ball that becomes dead between the point where the chase was marked and the grille wall loses the point.
-Any shot which is equal to the length of the chase being played is called chase off - no change is made to the score but the chase is not replayed.
+Any shot which is equal to the length of the chase being played is called chase off – no change is made to the score but the chase is not replayed.
 The presence of chases encourages players to play the ball as deep into the court as possible, as short chases close to the back wall are heavily weighted towards the server, and discourages shots such as a smash or a drop shot.

 Openings

-There are three so-called winning openings that win the point automatically for the player on the opposite side of the net.
+There are three so-called winning openings that win the point automatically for the player on the opposite side of the net if the ball lands there.
 These are: